cmu-odml/cmu-odml.github.io/labs/04_pruning.md

     -  for each parameter,
     -  for all pruned parameters overall, and
     -  for the model overall
    **And report each of these values:** the sparsity level of each parameter, across all pruned parameters, and for the model overall.
+Note: only required for your MNIST/SST-2 FFN, not your project model
 5. Write a function to calculate the amount of space that a pruned model takes up when reparameterization is removed and tensors are converted to *sparse* representations.

 **Tip:** Note that storage size actually *grows* when we first prune a model.
 Below we give some pointers on how to actually convert and store the parameters in a sparse format on disk.